-- The fuel valve solenoid is operating.
-Look at the exhaust pipe when cranking the engine - no smoke indicates no fuel is reaching the cylinder.
-If the solenoid is not operating, contact your Walker dealer. - The glow plugs are operating.
+- Is the fuel valve solenoid operating?
+Look at the exhaust pipe when cranking the engine no smoke indicates no fuel is reaching the cylinder.
+If the solenoid is not operating, contact your Walker dealer. - Are the glow plugs operating?
 Look at the exhaust pipe when cranking the engine white smoke indicates improper glow plug operation and inadequate preheat.
-Consult the Kubota Workshop Manual to check glow plug function.
+If the glow plugs are not operating, consult the Kubota Engine Workshop Manual or an authorized Kubota Engine Dealer to check the glow plug function.